T Count as a Numerically Solvable Minimization Problem: Numerical Results

 \subsection{Optimization of Large Circuits}

 We compare TRbO to the results published by \textit{Nam et al.} \cite{autoopt} to benchmark the use of TRbO as an optimization tool for large circuits.
 We used the ``QuickPartitioner'' from BQSKit \cite{bqskit} to split the large circuits into smaller circuits, and used TRbO to reduce the $R_Z$ count in those smaller circuits.
-We were unable to produce $R_Z$ counts as low as those reported by \textit{Nam et al.} when starting with the same input.
-However, when we ran TRbO on the already-optimized outputs from \textit{Nam et al.}, we found further optimization opportunities.
+When we ran TRbO on the already-optimized outputs from \textit{Nam et al.}, we found further optimization opportunities.
 We focused on circuits with $R_Z$ gates left in the output, which were either QFT or QFTAdd circuits.
 Of those we saw no improvement in the QFT circuits but a small improvement in the QFTAdd circuits.
+The results from these QFTAdd circuits are shown in Table \ref{tab:quipper}.
 We were unable to do further analysis or comparison due to the lack of code availability from \textit{Nam et al.}.
 We believe that the results of TRbO in this context can be improved with further research into circuit partitioning, and discuss this in Section \ref{sec:ansatz}.